mattiasmucherie/context-exercise/task2.md

 1. In "context.jsx", use the `useEffect` hook to call the "fetchData" function when the component mounts.
 When the data is returned, update the "data" state variable with the fetched data.
 1. Wrap your entire app with the context provider component from the context you created in "context.jsx".
 Pass in the "data" state variable as a value prop.
 1. Create a new file called "Data.jsx" in the "src" directory.
-1. In "Data.jsx", import the useContext hook from React and import the context you created in "context.jsx".
+1. In "Data.jsx", import the `useContext` hook from React and import the context you created in "context.jsx".
-1. In "Data.jsx", create a new variable called "data" by calling useContext and passing in the context you created in "context.jsx".
+1. In "Data.jsx", create a new variable called "data" by calling `useContext` and passing in the context you created in "context.jsx".
 1. Render the "data" variable in "Data.jsx".
 1. Verify that the data is fetched from the API and shared between "context.jsx" and "Data.jsx" by observing the data render in "Data.jsx".
+1. Create another component that gets data from "context.jsx" that displays the data in a different way then then "Data.jsx" component.